Planning a trip to the mountains is very important to guarantee the enjoyment, safety and conservation of nature.

 It is mandatory to hire a Mountain Guide registered by the National Park administration (according to scope of practice)

-The Trekking Registration is free and mandatory, and its purpose is to aid in the event of an emergency and to obtain information to enhance the quality of your visit.
+The Trekking Registration of the Nahuel Huapi National Park is free, and its purpose is to aid in the event of an emergency and to obtain information to enhance the quality of your visit.

 - The fields marked with an (*) are mandatory.